Tuesday, September 7, 2021

 Another of the New York trips was when the US Post Office unveiled the Barrymore stamp on its first day of issue, it was part of a series of performing arts stamps.
 So through these events and several others back in L.A. where we were all living, Drew’s father being completely absent (and mostly non compos mentis) I was the guy who would clean up, put on a suit and show up with her.
 Since I’m 20 years older than Drew, that led to a whole lot of photos of the two of us (many in which I’m holding her in my arms or on my shoulders) winding up in various photo agencies labeled, “Drew Barrymore with her father,” or something equivalent.
 Those photos show up on television talk and tabloid shows to haunt both of us to this day, but for a couple of years there I was sort of a surrogate father, at least in public.

 I can’t remember why we were in NYC when Ildiko and I actually did the deed, but I do know we both did it for the same reason – to burn my father.
-We were each pissed at him for something, I can’t really recall why I was, it might have been that bait & switch he did on me with the book of hours – I’d sent it to Christie’s in London to auction to get the best price for it.
+We were each pissed at him for something, I can’t really recall why I was, it might have been that bait & switch he did on me with the Book of Hours – I’d sent it to Christie’s in London to auction to get the best price for it.
 He had gotten on Beverly Coburn’s telex, the same telex I had used to set up the deal, and had it sent back, then sold it to some dealer on La Cienega for a fraction of its value, cutting me out totally.
 I can’t remember if that was the reason I fucked Ildiko or if it was something else, the sequence in which things happened are fuzzy in my memory.
 Anyway we, Ildiko, Drew and I were staying in a suite at the Iroquois Hotel, we always stayed there.
 For whatever reason, Ildiko and I spent the night having sex.
 I can’t say that it was any kind of surprise, my father made such a thing about it that if anything he had made it inevitable.

 When we got back from New York, we both told everyone we knew, just to make sure it would get back to him.
 When he confronted me about it I said, “Well Dad, you’re the one who always says that a grudge fuck beats a mercy fuck any day of the week.
 Guess what?
 You were right!”
 Then just to rub a little salt into the wound I said, “Not only that, but I’m getting really tired of hearing how much better I am than you in the sack.”